What is Jidoka?

 One of the most famous examples of Jidoka is the Toyoda Automatic Loom Type G, the perfected version of the 1896 loom which was eventually patented 28 years later.
 Not only did the 1924 loom possess auto-stop devices, but it also features a non-stop shuttle change motion, where materials can be automatically supplied to the machine without reducing speed during ongoing operation.

 Another Jidoka example is the automatic stop function of modern printing machines when papers get jammed.
-Printers can detect if something weird is going on with its paper supply, stopping the printing process and notifying the user about the error.
+Printers can detect if something weird is going on with their paper supply, stopping the printing process and notifying the user about the error.
 Once the paper jam gets cleared, the print recommences while averting damages to its quality and the printer itself.

-Initiate a culture of teamwork, communication, and collaboration through the iAuditor Actions feature.
+Initiate a culture of teamwork, communication, and collaboration through the SafetyCulture Actions feature.
 Displayed in a timeline that looks like a conversation, teams can chat and attach photos to corrective actions or applied fixes and implemented solutions with priority levels and due dates.
-Logging in to iAuditor on desktops or laptops enables you to view all assigned actions in easy-to-understand charts to help track areas of improvement and keep compliance records.
+Logging in to SafetyCulture on desktops or laptops enables you to view all assigned actions in easy-to-understand charts to help track areas of improvement and keep compliance records.

 Add up to 10 team members with a free SafetyCulture account today!